 With Stripe, online business transactions are easy, but at the same time, analytics becomes tricky to deal with.
 As a global business having multiple payment gateways, dealing in various currencies, it becomes essential to strengthen the analytics for gearing up the overall growth.

-If you are looking ahead to making the best use of Stripe and accelerate the business growth, finding a right Stripe reporting tool could be a great way to leverage the best of the Stripe analytics.
+If you are looking ahead to making the best use of Stripe and accelerate the business growth, finding the right Stripe reporting tool could be a great way to leverage the best of the Stripe analytics.

 In this article we will shed light on how you can use Stripe reports and analytics to help grow your business:

 Types of analytic reports you get in Stripe

 Similar to other payment gateways, Stripe also provides some inhouse reports.

 Here are all the reports that you can find within your Stripe dashboard.